mrrnour/ds_toolbox_public/readme.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![Contributions](https://img.shields.io/badge/contributions-welcome-orange.svg)

 dstoolbox is a comprehensive Python package designed to streamline data science workflows, offering modules for machine learning, data processing, and natural language processing (NLP).
-It includes functions for model training and evaluation, common data manipulation and visualization utilities, seamless input/output operations with Azure Blob Storage, Databricks, and Azure Synapse, and specialized tools for NLP and large language models (LLMs).
+It includes functions for model training and evaluation, common data manipulation and visualization utilities, seamless input/output operations with Azure Blob Storage, Databricks, and Azure Synapse.
 With its integration of cloud-based functionality, Spark support, and user-friendly design, ds_toolBox simplifies complex tasks, making it an essential toolkit for efficient and scalable data science projects.

 See doc folder for more information, example: [ml_funcs.html](./dsToolbox/doc/ml_funcs.html)